tcltk/tcl/doc/dev/strings.md

 commands created by the new **Tcl_CreateObjCommand**.
 Legacy commands still created by **Tcl_CreateCommand** remained "binary unsafe".

-Note that the alphabet strictly grew.
+Note that the alphabet strictly grew between Tcl 7 and Tcl 8.0.
 All string values representable in Tcl 7 remained representable in Tcl 8.0.
 Internally there was reform in representation (counted strings replaced terminated strings), but the concept of the Tcl string value accessible to scripts changed along an upward compatible path.

 Tcl 8.0 string values suffered from two deficits.
 First, The internals still used two representations that were not reconciled to provide the same functionality.
-Second, the international character sets of increasing importance could not be encoded into Tcl string values in ways that were simple,
+Second, the international character sets of increasing importance could not be encoded into Tcl string values in ways that were both simple and efficient.
+International character set text became the next value set prompting an expansion of Tcl's alphabet.

+In Tcl 8.1 (released April, 1999), the Tcl alphabet expanded to a set of symbols with code values ranging from 0 to 65,535 (0x0000 to 0xFFFF).
+Where a code value had an assigned symbol in Unicode 2.0, the symbol of Tcl's alphabet agreed with the Unicode character set.
+This implied continued symbol agreement with ASCII.
+All assigned codepoints of Unicode 2.0 fit in this alphabet.
+Tcl could store all Unicode text values in a simple and efficient way in its string values.

+Tcl 8.1 added a new backslash substitution syntax, **\\u**___HHHH____, capable of producing every symbol in the Tcl alphabet.
+Built-in Tcl commands such as **format** and **scan** were extended to produce and accept symbols and codes in the extended alphabet.
+Once again the alphabet strictly grew, preserving upward compatibility in the set of string values available to Tcl programs.

+The representations of strings inside the Tcl 8.1 library were substantially reformed to support the extended alphabet.
+These representations appeared in parts of the C programming interface of the Tcl library, so extensions written for Tcl 7 or Tcl 8 had to be adapted to the reforms.

 ## Representations